Coming back to Malaysia, I find that I need to prepare breakfast for the boy to eat at home or to go to the preschool.

 In Malaysia, the preschool serves this:

-2. Lunch - fried rice, rice with one dish i.e. bits of chicken, chunks of sausages etc (vegetables optional) or porridge.
+– fried rice, rice with one dish i.e. bits of chicken, chunks of sausages (!!!) or congee.

-Now, for a country like Malaysia renowned for its multi-racial delicacies, I find it quite shameful that our children are eating such a poor diet in the kindergarten.
-I think we need a Malaysian Jamie Oliver to start a revolution in our preschools!
+Now, for a country like Malaysia that is known as a food heaven of Chinese, Malay, Indian and other foods, I find it shameful that our children are eating such a poor diet in the kindergarten.

 After complaining to Hubby about it, I decided to prepare and then pack breakfast for him.